 What is PNF stretching?

-PNF stretching is an advanced form of flexibility training that involves contraction and stretching of muscles.
-Although the technique was first used in clinical rehabilitation, it’s quickly made it’s way into mainstream gyms because of its perceived effectiveness.
+PNF stretching is an advanced form of flexibility training.
+It involves the contraction and stretching of muscles.
+The technique was first used in clinical rehabilitation.
+It spread into mainstream gyms because of its perceived effectiveness.

 The technique was originally developed as part of the neuromuscular rehabilitation programme.
 It was designed to relax muscles and increase tone or activity.
 This is one of the reasons it’s now made it’s way into athletics as a method of increasing flexibility.